yuting1214/AWS_DogImg_Classifier/README.md

 ### Overview

 Come from [Dog Breed Identification dataset](https://www.kaggle.com/competitions/dog-breed-identification/data).
-Now the dataset I used has 133 breeds.
+Now the dataset used in this project has 133 breeds.

+### Preprocessing
 ```
 Issue_1
 Error: OSError: image file is truncated (150 bytes not processed)